-It is an all-in-one suite that comes packed with multiple editors which means assistants, colorists, VFX artists, and sound designers can all work on the same project concurrently.
+It is an all-in-one suite that comes packed with multiple editors, which means assistants, colorists, and VFX artists.
+Also, the sound designers can all work on the same project concurrently.
 Moreover, it also supports non-linear VFX.

 DaVinci Resolve is prepackaged with full Fusion visual effects and motion graphics.
-The Fusion page gives you a complete 3D workspace with over plenty of tools for compositing, vector paint, keying, rotoscoping, text animation, tracking, stabilization, particles and more.
+The Fusion page gives you a complete 3D workspace with plenty of tools for compositing, vector paint, keying, rotoscoping, text animation, tracking, stabilization, particles, and more.

 Other features include a new LUT browser, shared grades, multiple playheads, Super Scale HD to 8K up-rezzing, stacked timelines, on-screen annotations, subtitle and closed captioning tools, and more.

-Due to its professional-grade features, DaVinci Resolve is not totally free.
-Having said that, you can still try its free version to see if the software is a fit for your video editing needs or not.
+Due to its professional-grade features, DaVinci Resolve is not free.
+You can still try its free version to see if the software is a fit for your video editing needs or not.

-Similar to Lightworks and DaVinci Resolve, this video editor is aimed at expert level users, but the best thing about it is that it is absolutely free.
+Similar to Lightworks and DaVinci Resolve, this video editor is aimed at expert-level users, but the best thing about it is that it is free.
 However, it focuses more on 3D animation than regular video editing.
 It is extensively used for 3D modeling, VFX, Animation, Simulation, Pipeline, and Game creation.

 On the video editing front, Blender provides you with filters, transitions, keyframes, adjustment layers, speed control, live preview, histogram displays, luma waveform, and chroma vectorscope.
-Apart from that, it also provides the ability to mix, sync and scrub audios if anyone has their focus on the audio aspect of their movies.
+Apart from that, it also provides the ability to mix, sync, and scrub audios.

 All of these extensive features mean that it also comes with a steep learning curve, making it unattractive to novice video editors.
-Unarguably, it is the best example of a product of free and open source community.
+Unarguably, it is the best example of a product of a free and open-source community.

 Blender is available in almost all software app stores for free.

-This one is not an entire video editing photo suite, but I chose to include it to perform one and only task – Video cutting and joining.
-When people are searching for a video editor to download, most of the times it is only for basic purposes.
-VidCutter should be your go-to software if you only want to simply cut and merge video clips, as the name implies.
+This one is not an entire video editing photo suite, but I chose to include it to perform only tasks – Video cutting and joining.
+When people are searching for a video editor to download, most of the time, it is only for basic purposes.
+VidCutter should be your go-to software if you only want to cut and merge video clips, as the name implies.